Answer

 | Team hides AI usage | Ban all AI | Disclosure rules are unclear | Define use and review policy |

-If nobody owns the output, the risk owns the company.
+If nobody owns the output or the spend, the risk owns the company.
+Elegant little arrangement.
+For the risk.

 Speed without accountability becomes evidence against you.

 If three or more questions land as yes, the visible symptom is probably not the whole problem.
-The room underneath needs to be named before money, software, or authority moves.
+The team underneath needs to be named before money, software, or authority moves.

 Next: Verification Before Trust.